 If inadequate airflow doesn’t appear to be the trouble, then another problem is leading your AC freeze.
 If this is what’s happening, merely defrosting it won’t fix the problem.
 The evaporator coil will possibly continually freeze unless you take care of the root issue.
 Contact an HVAC professional to address issues with your air conditioner, which can include:

 - Refrigerant leak: AC units continuously use refrigerant, so it shouldn’t get used up.
 Low refrigerant signals a leak somewhere.
 Only a professional can find the leak, fix it, and recharge the air conditioner to the correct amount.

 - Grimy evaporator coil: If grime collects on the coil, air can’t flow over it, and it’s likely to freeze.

 - Malfunctioning blower: A faulty motor or unbalanced fan may halt airflow over the evaporator coil.

-If your AC freezes up, call on the NATE-certified Experts at Epperson Service Experts to take care of the issue.
+If your AC freezes up, call on the ACE-certified Experts at Epperson Service Experts to take care of the issue.
 We have a lot of experience helping homeowners diagnose their air conditioners, and we’re sure we can get things working again quickly.
 Contact us at 843-619-3781 to get air conditioning repair in Hilton Head Island with us now.